-GPars has been designed primarily for use with the Groovy programming language. (all Java and Groovy programs are just bytecodes running on the JVM, so GPars can with Java source.
-Despite being aimed at Groovy code use, the solid technical founda the good performance characteristics, of GPars make it an excellent library for Java p In fact most of GPars is written in Java, so there is no performance penalty for Java applications using GPars.
+GPars has been designed primarily for use with the Groovy programming language. ( all Java and Groovy programs are just bytecodes running on the JVM, so GPars can with Java source.
+Despite being aimed at Groovy code use, the solid technical foundathe good performance characteristics, of GPars make it an excellent library for Java programming Infact most of GPars is written in Java, so there is no performance penalty for Java applications using GPars.